cakephp/docs/en/development/configuration.rst

     Cache configuration is also found in core.php — We’ll be covering that later on, so stay tuned.

-The Configure class can be used to read and write core configuration settings on the fly.
+The :php:class:`Configure` class can be used to read and write core configuration settings on the fly.
 This can be especially handy if you want to turn the debug setting on for a limited section of logic in your application, for instance.